Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse.

 If the cancer is widespread, it can cause lower back pain and swelling of the legs.
 The urinary tract may be blocked, and without treatment, kidney failure and death can result.

-Routine Pap tests or other similar tests can detect the beginnings of cervical cancer.
+Routine Pap tests Screening for Cervical Cancer Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more or other similar tests can detect the beginnings of cervical cancer.
 Pap tests accurately detect up to about 80% of cervical cancers, even before symptoms develop.
 Pap tests can also detect dysplasia.
-Women with dysplasia should be checked again in 3 to 4 months.
+Women with dysplasia are checked again in 3 to 4 months.
 Dysplasia can be treated, thus helping prevent cancer.

 If a growth, a sore, or another abnormal area is seen on the cervix during a pelvic examination or if a Pap test detects dysplasia or cancer, a biopsy is done.
-Usually, doctors use an instrument with a binocular magnifying lens (colposcope), inserted through the vagina, to examine the cervix and to choose the best biopsy site.
+Usually, doctors use an instrument with a binocular magnifying lens ( colposcope Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more ), inserted through the vagina, to examine the cervix and to choose the best biopsy site.

 Two different types of test are done: